zizheng-openai/runme/.dagger/BUILD.md

 If `TARGET_PLATFORM` is not set, reset your Runme session.
 It's likely because direnv wasn't authorized yet.

+Then, let's set the target platform on an instance of the Runme dagger module.

 ```sh {"name":"Runme"}
 ### Exported in runme.dev as Runme
 . --target-platform $TARGET_PLATFORM